 Certain lot sales are capitalized lease purchase agreements.
 The leases are structured to receive full payment at lease inception and are recorded as sales by the Agency at that time.
 Other lot sales are direct sales in which title to the property transfers to the purchaser.
+There were no lot sales in 2017.

-NOTE 2 - CASH - RESTRICTED
+NOTE 2 - CASH - RESTRICTED/DUE TO CITY OF JOHNSTOWN